Independent review and learning from SCRs, Inquiries and experts in the field

 Pastoral Continuous Professional Development of Staff

-- In September 2014, the school appointed an Assistant PSCHE Co-ordinator to develop, implement and monitor the provision of a ‘beacon’ safeguarding education programme for pupils through the school’s PSCHE courses and assembly programme.
+In September 2014, the school appointed an Assistant PSCHE Co-ordinator to develop, implement and monitor the provision of a ‘beacon’ safeguarding education programme for pupils through the school’s PSCHE courses and assembly programme.
 The programme covers key elements of personal safety (including online safety) and basic safeguarding awareness.

 Listening to pupils

 Supplementary to the vertical tutor system, where pupils meet with a pastoral tutor each day, pupils at St Paul’s also benefit from the school’s in-house counselling service, led by Professor Robert Bor, one of the most senior psychologists in the UK.